-- NOTE 1: Examples of lower levels include Level 10 for H.263 Profile 0 and Level 1 for H.264 (AVC) Constrained Baseline Profile.
-However, as for instance Level 20 is not hierarchically lower than Level 45 of H.263 Profile 0, therefore support for Level 45 does not imply support for Level 20. - NOTE 2: All levels are minimum requirements.
+- NOTE 1: An example of a lower level is Level 1 for H.264 (AVC) Constrained Baseline Profile. - NOTE 2: All levels are minimum requirements.
 Higher levels may be supported and used for negotiation. - NOTE 3: MTSI clients in terminals may use full-frame freeze and full-frame freeze release SEI messages of H.264 (AVC) to control the display process. - NOTE 4: An H.264 (AVC) encoder should code redundant slices only if it knows that the far-end decoder makes use of this feature (which is signalled with the redundant-pic-cap MIME/SDP parameter as specified in RFC 6184 [25]).
 H.264 (AVC) encoders should also pay attention to the potential implications on end-to-end delay. - NOTE 5: If a codec is supported at a certain level, it implies that on the receiving side, the decoder is required to support the decoding of bitstreams up to the maximum capability of this level.
-On the sending side, the support of a particular level does not imply that the encoder may produce a bitstream up to the maximum capability of the level. - NOTE 6: If video is used in a session, an MTSI client in terminal should offer at least one video stream with a picture aspect ratio in the range from 0.7 to 1.4.
+On the sending side, the support of a particular level does not imply that the encoder will produce a bitstream up to the maximum capability of the level.
+This method can be used to set up an asymmetric video stream.
+Another method is to use the SDP parameters 'level-asymmetry-allowed' and 'max-recv-level' that are defined in the H.264 payload format specification, [25].
+See also clause 6.2.3 and Annex A.4.5. - NOTE 6: If video is used in a session, an MTSI client in terminal should offer at least one video stream with a picture aspect ratio in the range from 0.7 to 1.4.
 For all offered video streams, the width and height of the picture should be integer multiples of 16 pixels.
 For example, 224x176, 272x224, and 320x240 are image sizes that satisfy these conditions.